About this book

-Ed O’Loughlin is an Irish-Canadian author and journalist.
+Ed O’Loughlin is an Irish Canadian author and journalist.
 His first novel, Not Untrue and Not Unkind, was longlisted for the Man Booker Prize in 2009 and shortlisted for the Kerry Group Irish Fiction Award.
 His second novel, Toploader, was published in 2011.
+House of Anansi published his third novel, Minds of Winter, in spring of 2017, which was long-listed for the Sir Walter Scott Prize for historical fiction.
 As a journalist, Ed reported from Africa for several papers, including the Irish Times.
-He was the Middle East correspondent for the Sydney Morning Herald and The Age of Melbourne.
+He was the Middle East correspondent for the Sydney Morning Herald and the Age of Melbourne.
 Ed was born in Toronto and raised in Ireland.
 He now lives in Dublin with his wife and two children.

-"[A] masterly, richly researched, vastly ranging tale" The Toronto Star
+“[A] masterly, richly researched, vastly ranging tale” — Toronto Star

 “Minds of Winter proves to be an exhilarating romp through the age of polar exploration . . . like the search for Franklin himself, Minds of Winter is a story of death and glory, loss and triumph and, ultimately, the mighty power of the imagination in the face of unrelenting struggle.” — Winnipeg Free Press